HerrMotz/bachelor-thesis/publication/main.typ

 #remark[Would the above example be formalised in RDF syntax, _Goethe_ and _Uni Leipzig_ would be IRIs, _Implicit1_ a blank node, and the dates and booleans literals.]

+#figure(image("Qualifier_ohne.svg"), caption: [A qualifier would require a blank node]) <fig:vqg_no_qualifier>

+The term and concept "qualifier" is *not* used or specified in the RDF reference @W3C_RDF_1.1_Reference @W3C_RDF_1.2_Proposal.
+The definition below follows the Wikibase conventions @wikibooks_sparql_qualifiers @wikidata_sparql_qualifiers, where the *qualified edge\/assertion* is displayed hierarchically above the qualifiers.

+#remark[In this work, the term *qualifier* can be used in three ways: The *concept* of a qualifier, is that a relationship between items can be further specified using them.
+The now following definition refers to qualifiers, which are asserted in an RDF graph.
+The third meaning is a qualifier in a qualifiable Visual Query Graph (see @def:qvqg-qualifier).]

+#todo[move this somewhere where it makes sense]
+The semantically similar assertions $(s,p,o)$ and $(b, p_s, o)$ are not erroneous, but an implementation detail of Wikibase to be able to differentiate the qualifiers from the qualified edge.

 #definition[
+  Let $G$ be an RDF graph.
   Let $Sigma$ be a valid alphabet and $Sigma^*$ its Kleene closure.
 Let
   $f_bold(p), f_bold(q), f_bold(s) in I$ be _distinct_ IRI prefixes for *p*\roperties, *q*\ualifying properties and property *s*\tatements,
   $s in I$ be a specific subject,#sym.space.med